Rickshaw Travel

 Day 1 – Welcome to Matsuyama

-Today you’ll will arrive in Matsuyama, the largest city on the island of Shikoku.
+Today you’ll arrive in Matsuyama, the largest city on the island of Shikoku.
 Your accommodation will be in a centrally located, comfortable hotel, providing easy access to the city’s highlights.
 This district is home to Japan’s oldest onsen, attracting visitors from all over the country seeking to relax in the hot springs.
 The building itself is a striking example of traditional Japanese architecture, with three floors that give it a charming, nostalgic feel.
 Visiting an onsen is a quintessential Japanese tradition, and it’s important to follow proper etiquette during your visit.
 Don’t worry if you’re unsure about the rules – everything will be explained to you, and clear instructions are available.

 Day 2 -Matsuyama Castle and departure